GEFM: Graph-Enhanced EEG Foundation Model: Conclusion

 \section{Conclusion}

 Foundation models for EEG analysis are particularly valuable due to the difficulty of collecting large amounts of labeled data and their ability to be applied to a wide range of EEG tasks with minimal computational time and cost.
-In this study, we propose an improved foundation model for EEG that leverages both inter-channel relationships and the temporal dynamics of EEG signals.
+In this study, we propose Graph-Enhanced EEG Foundation Model (GEFM), a novel foundation model for EEG that leverages both inter-channel relationships and the temporal dynamics of EEG signals.
 The proposed architecture integrates GNNs, which are effective at learning relationships between entities, with a masked autoencoder-based framework.
 We evaluated the model using several GNN architectures across three downstream tasks.
-The results indicate that our proposed model, when employing the GCN architecture~\cite{kipf2016semi} with specific configurations, consistently outperformed the baseline across all tasks.
+The results indicate that GEFM, when employing the GCN architecture~\cite{kipf2016semi} with specific configurations, consistently outperformed the baseline across all tasks.
 These findings demonstrate that incorporating inter-channel relationships learning through GNNs enhances the model's performance, establishing it as a more effective foundation model for EEG analysis.

-As future work, we plan to evaluate the proposed model on a broader range of tasks to further demonstrate its versatility.
+As future work, we plan to evaluate GEFM on a broader range of tasks to further demonstrate its versatility.
 Additionally, we aim to investigate the mechanisms underlying the observed improvements achieved through integrating graph structures, using techniques such as GNNExplainer~\cite{ying2019gnnexplainer}.
-And another potential direction is to expand our approach, which integrates inter-channel relationships and time-series information, to other base models or various self-supervised learning approaches Alternatively, we may design a novel architecture specifically optimized for EEG foundation models.
+And another potential direction is to expand our approach, which integrates inter-channel relationships and time-series information, to other base models or various self-supervised learning approaches.
+Alternatively, we may design a novel architecture specifically optimized for EEG foundation models.